datacarpentry/2015-04-23-stanford/sql-ecology/sql.md

     SELECT * FROM surveys WHERE species="DM";

+Note that strings must be surrounded by quotes.
 We can do the same thing with numbers.
 Here, we only want the data since 2000: